Birganj Upazila

 Birganj (বীরগঞ্জ) is an upazila of Dinajpur District in the division of Rangpur, Bangladesh.

 Geography

 Birganj is located "between 25°48' and 26°04' north latitudes and in between 88°29´ and 88°44´ east longitudes".
 It is situated on the bank of Dhepa river, midway between Dinajpur and Thakurgaon.
-It has 73,895 households and total area 413.11 km^{2}.
+It has a total area of 413.11 km^{2}.

 The upazila is bounded by Thakurgaon sadar and Debiganj upazilas on the north, Kaharole Upazila on the south, Atrai River and Khansama Upazila on the east, Bochaganj, Pirganj Upazila of Thakurgaon and Thakurgaon Sadar Upazila on the west.